vix2704/keploy-habit-tracker-api/README.md

 # Habit Tracker API

-A professional, full-stack habit tracking application featuring a FastAPI backend with MongoDB and a polished frontend**.
+A Full-stack habit tracking application featuring a FastAPI backend with MongoDB and a polished frontend**.

 > Developed as part of the Keploy API Fellowship (June 2025)